Appointment with Venus (film): Production

-Director Ralph Thomas later said they used twelve plain coloured cows to play the lead cow, painting them with a patch on the side.
+Thomas later said they used twelve plain coloured cows to play the lead cow, painting them with a patch on the side.
 He said this "was a sod because we shot mainly on location, and every time it rained, which it did regularly, the colours would run, and you would think the cow was milking itself because drops of paint were falling on the grass.
 It was a difficult picture but it was fun."